codex-storage/codex-spec/specs/marketplace.md

 ### Withdrawing funds

 The client node SHOULD monitor the status of Requests that it created.
-When Request reaches states `Cancelled` (not all slots filled after `expiry` timeout) the client node SHOULD initiate withdrawal of the remaining funds from the contract using function `withdrawFunds(requestId)`.
+When a Request reaches the `Cancelled` state (not all slots were filled before the `expiry` timeout), then the client node SHOULD initiate a withdrawal of the remaining funds from the contract using the function, `withdrawFunds(requestId)`.

- - `Cancelled` state MAY be detected using timeout specified from function `requestExpiresAt(requestId)` **and** not detecting emitted `RequestFulfilled(requestId)` event.
+- The `Cancelled` state MAY be detected using the timeout specified from function `requestExpiresAt(requestId)` **and** not detecting the emitted `RequestFulfilled(requestId)` event.
- - `Failed` state MAY be detected using `RequestFailed(requestId)` event emitted from the smart contract.
+ - The `Failed` state MAY be detected using `RequestFailed(requestId)` event emitted from the smart contract.
- - `Finished` state MAY be detected by setting timeout specified from function `getRequestEnd(requestId)`.
+ - The `Finished` state MAY be detected by setting timeout specified from function `getRequestEnd(requestId)`.

 ## Storage Provider role

-Storage Provider (SP) role represents nodes that persist data across the network by hosting Slots of Requests that Client nodes requested.
+Storage Provider (SP) role represents nodes that persist data across the network by hosting Slots of Requests that the Client nodes requested.

 There are several parts to hosting a slot: